Wicklow Tri Club Coaches:

 The club encourages its members to take on coaching courses and qualifications to become part of the coaching team.

 John’s first passion was cycling.
 He competed in the Tour of Ireland in 1978 and 1979, and competed in the Rás Tailteann from 1983-1987.
 He competed in the first All Ireland Triathlon in 1983 in Greystones, coming third.
 He carried on competing in the All Ireland Triathlon for the rest of the 80’s, always finishing in the top 10.
 This was a Half-Ironman distance race with the first prize being entry to Ironman Hawaii.
-John returned to triathlon in 2005 when he joined Wicklow Triathlon Club and started coaching 4 years ago.
+John returned to triathlon in 2005 when he joined Wicklow Triathlon Club.
 John works with the Junior Academy and WicklowTri.
 He really enjoys helping people achieve their full potential and tries to be encouraging and motivating to all levels.

 Swim Coach: John Doyle

 John is a qualified Swim teacher, and has been a member of WTC for a number of years.
 A senior club member with a number of races under his belt including Ironman Lanzarote, John works to improve WTC members swimming through a myriad of different training sessions and routines, in the pool and in the open water.